cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/README.md

     if channel.state == FLUSHING {
       upgradeTimeout = privateStore.get(counterpartyUpgradeTimeout(portIdentifier, channelIdentifier))
+      if upgradeTimeout == nil {
+        break
+      }
       // counterparty-specified timeout must not have exceeded
       // if it has, then restore the channel and abort upgrade handshake if (currentHeight() > timeout.timeoutHeight && timeout.timeoutHeight != 0) ||
           (currentTimestamp() > timeout.timeoutTimestamp && timeout.timeoutTimestamp != 0) {